 I currently have 10 year’s experience tutoring students of all subjects and grade levels.
 Although math is still my favorite subject, I have become quite adept at tutoring test prep and have developed many strategies designed to help students excel.
 Students often describe me as stern but caring and I try to live up to that description with every student I help.
 I hold my students to a high level and although I push them to excel I’m always there to lift them up should they fall short of their goals.

-California State University-Fullerton - Bachelors, Sociology and Comparative Religion
+Undergraduate Degree: California State University-Fullerton - Bachelors, Sociology and Comparative Religion

 Elementary School Math